Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 **Mins:** Archery 4

 The Exalts Archery attacks know no bounds.
-They may now attack at Long Range, and at Melee Range for no penalty.
+They may now attack at Long Range and at Melee Range for no penalty.

 Athletics
 ---------